codercatdev/v2-codingcat.dev/content/tutorial/Building a web application with Next js and Fireba 10ff9d5474e9422bb7cc4bbc016ee326.md

 published: published
 slug: building-a-web-application-with-next-js-and-firebase-firebase-summit-2021
 start: June 2, 2022
+title: Building a web application with Next.js and Firebase - Firebase Summit 2021
 youtube: https://youtu.be/kHrIyTLVerg
+---
 ## GitHub Repo

 In order to clone this application locally run the below command.
 Please note you will need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)